samjaninf/appointment-planer/README.md

 # Open source appointment planer

 This is an alternative to calendly with support for CalDAV (Nextcloud).
+It finds open slots in your calendar and let visitors create new events at your shared link.

 Live version here: https://termin.sebastian-clemens.de